-I believe that I am being being discriminated against on the basis of my membership in a Protected Class.
+I believe that I am being discriminated against on the basis of my membership in a Protected Class.
 Where can I go for guidance?

 The University of Houston prohibits discrimination on the basis of race, color, sex (including pregnancy), religion, national or ethnic origin, age (40+), disability, veteran status, genetic information, gender identity, gender expression, and sexual orientation (collectively referred to as a "Protected Class").
 EOS is responsible for monitoring UH’s compliance with the UHS Anti-Discrimination Policy.
 Questions or concerns about alleged violations of the UHS Anti-Discrimination Policy should be directed to EOS.